tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes, rolling back to previous version of `kubectl` would remove the feature.
 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).